spring-attic/gs-maven/README.src.md

 Next Steps
 ----------
 Congratulations!
-You have not created a very simple, yet effective Maven project definition for building Java projects.
+You have now created a very simple, yet effective Maven project definition for building Java projects.